tcpalmer/nina-scheduler/faqs.md

 _Will the plugin work correctly with my safety setup?_

 > Assuming your safety configuration works properly with the associated NINA profile, then the plugin should interact with that system properly.
 Since the plugin instruction is in many ways similar to the Deep Sky Object Sequence container instruction, it will interact with surrounding instructions and triggers in a similar manner.

+_With the plugin work with NINA sequence instruction X?
+How about instructions added by plugins?_

+> See the [notes](sequencer/notes.html#core-sequence-items) on core and plugin sequence items.

 _Can I use the plugin in conjunction with the NINA Synchronization plugin?_